limecorner/movie-list-3rd/README.md

 - searching movies by title
 - add movies to your favorite list
 - manage your favorite list
+- change card or list format to list movies

 ### Searching
 type the title of the movies in search bar